Despite vow to remove the worst offenders, ICE data shows less than 1% of deportees had murder convictions

 ICE arrests have soared since Mr. Trump took office, averaging 1,200 per day in the first three weeks of June, according to internal figures previously reported by CBS News.
 White House adviser Stephen Miller has pushed the agency to aim for 3,000 arrests per day, a more-than-twofold increase that has led to pressure on ICE leadership.

-An increasingly large share of ICE detainees do not have criminal records, CBS News has previously reported.
+An increasingly large share of people held in ICE deteintion do not have criminal records, CBS News has previously reported.
 Around 40% of the agency's detainees since Mr. Trump took office had criminal convictions of some kind with 8% of them convicted of violent crimes.

 Mr. Trump and top administration officials have said their focus is on arresting and deporting people with serious criminal records.

-Note: Editor's note: This article has been updated to clarify that the percentages included represent the number of convictions of recently deported undocumented immigrants.